Using a Local Repository

 In the Your Website section, specify the following:

 The deployment mode.
 By default, the Automatic deployment is used.
 This means that all changes pushed to the Git repository will be automatically deployed to the production site.
 If you want to change the deployment mode, click the automatically deployed link and select another option in the opened Deployment Mode window.
 If Manual deployment is selected, you will need to manually deploy files from the Git repository to your hosting.
 If No deployment is selected, the files will not be deployed to the production site (this may be used, for example, for code storing and exchange).

 A target directory for publishing Git files on your website.
 By default, the

 /httpdocsdirectory is used.
 You can change it to another existing directory by clicking the directory name.

-After the progress dialog shows that the cloning has completed successfully, the new repository will be displayed on the Git page.
+Click OK.
+The new repository will be created and displayed on the Git page.

-You can see the last commit information at Websites & Domains > Git.
+When you commit your web site files from your local repository and push them to the server repository, you can see the commit information at Websites & Domains > Git.